sunifyre/edx-documentation/en_us/shared/students/SFD_ORA.rst

      response.

-To upload a file in your response, follow these steps.
+To upload files in your response, follow these steps.

 #.
-Below the response field, select **Browse**.
+Below the response field, select **Choose Files**.

 #.
-Select the file that you want to upload, and then select **Open**.
+In the dialog box that opens, select the file that you want to upload, and

-   The name of the file that you selected for uploading appears next to **Browse**.
+   then select **Open**.

 #.
-Select **Upload your file**.
+Select **Upload files**.

-   Your file is uploaded and a preview image is displayed.
+   Your files are uploaded and a preview image of each file is visible.

-You can replace the file that you uploaded with a different one until you submit your response.
-To replace your chosen file, repeat steps 1-3.
+You can replace the files that you uploaded with different files until you submit your response.
+To replace your uploaded files, repeat steps 1-3.

 View Your Submitted Response